jfuica/bingada/README.md

 where the possible values for SOUND_LIB are "asfml" (default), "canberra", "sfml" and "none".

-You may need to edit `bingada.gpr` to remove the sound dependency options ("with" statetements) which won't build in your system.
+You may need to edit `bingada_custom.gpr` to remove the sound dependency options ("with" statetements) which won't build in your system.

 ## Sound: option "asfml"